Overfitting, Underfitting, and Model CapacityJanuary 14, 2018

 Can a machine learning model predict a lottery?
 Given the lottery is fair and truly random, the answer must be no, right?
 What if I told you that it is indeed possible to fit a model to historical lottery data.
 Sounds awesome!
 Then why don't we go ahead and train such a model to predict the lottery?

-Can't we put together a dataset that consist of historical lottery data, train a model that fits that dataset, use that model to predict the next lucky numbers, and get rich?
+Can't we put together a dataset that consists of historical lottery data, train a model that fits that dataset, use that model to predict the next lucky numbers, and get rich?

 There's usually a link between capacity and error.
 Increasing model capacity helps reduce training error, but it also increases the risk of overfitting, leading to a larger generalization gap.